Seahawks continued to do ‘due diligence’ on Antonio Brown before acquiring Josh Gordon

 Seattle’s efforts to beef up the weapons around quarterback Russell Wilson included continuing to monitor the situation with free agent Antonio Brown, according to a report Sunday from ESPN’s Adam Schefter.

-Brown is currently a free agent after the Patriots released him in September in the wake of accusations of sexual assault.
+Brown is a free agent after the Patriots released him in September in the wake of accusations of sexual assault.

 Interestingly, coach Pete Carroll said after the Patriots released Brown that the Seahawks were no longer interested in him.
 Carroll had previously acknowledged the Seahawks were interested in Brown when the Raiders initially released him.